§ 20-103 Individual and Community Sewage Disposal Systems; Required Sewer Connections; Prohibited Acts.

 - ILLEGAL CONNECTION

-- Any sewer service line or other facility connected to the Mifflinburg public sewer system which is not in full conformance or compliance with the rules and regulations of this Chapter and/or or the laws of the Commonwealth of Pennsylvania.
+- Any sewer service line or other facility connected to the Mifflinburg public sewer system which is not in full conformance or compliance with the rules and regulations of this Part and/or the laws of the Commonwealth of Pennsylvania.

 - IMPROVED PROPERTY